 Chapter 6 of the IGCC regulates the design, construction and operation of buildings, including existing building additions and alterations, for the efficient use of energy.
-It establishes a minimum Zero Energy Performance Index or zEPI for all building types.
-The zEPI is based upon the average energy performance of buildings in the benchmark year of 2000 with similar occupancy, operation, schedule and climate with 100 representing a building that uses the same amount of energy as the 2000 average and zero representing a zero net energy building.
+This chapter establishes a minimum Zero Energy Performance Index, or zEPI, for all building types.
+The zEPI is based upon the average energy performance of buildings in the benchmark year of 2000 with similar occupancy, operation, schedule and climate:100 represents a building that uses the same amount of energy as the 2000 average, and zero represents a zero net energy building.
 The zEPI calculation gives credit for, and thereby encourages, waste energy recovery (cogeneration) and the on-site generation of renewable energy.
-A jurisdiction can choose the zEPI default value of 46 or can require greater energy efficiency by specifying a lower value for any of the occupancies listed.
+A jurisdiction can choose the zEPI default value of 46 or it can require greater energy efficiency by specifying a lower value for any of the occupancies listed.

 The IGCC provides four methods to demonstrate energy use compliance: prescriptive-based; performance-based; outcome-based; and energy use intensity.
-Buildings with an aggregate area of over 25,000 square feet, including existing building additions and alterations, however, are required to use either the performance-based or outcome-based compliance paths each of which include requirements for carbon dioxide emissions in addition to energy performance and peak energy demand.
-Buildings of less than 25,000 square feet that follow the prescriptive-based compliance path are deemed to have a zEPI of 51 and are not required to conform to the zEPI established by the jurisdiction.
+Buildings with an aggregate area of over 25,000 sq. ft., including existing building additions and alterations, however, are required to use either the performance-based or outcome-based compliance paths, each of which includes requirements for carbon dioxide emissions in addition to energy performance and peak energy demand.
+Buildings of less than 25,000 sq. ft., which follow the prescriptive-based compliance path, are deemed to have a zEPI of 51 and are not required to conform to the zEPI established by the jurisdiction.

-Section 903 of IGCC includes extensive commissioning requirements to verify and document that each building and system is performing as designed, regardless of whether it is designed using the prescriptive-based or performance-based compliance path.
-IGCC commissioning requirements extend well beyond the energy realm and include requirements related to site, materials and water as well as the building's thermal envelope.

-IGCC commissioning requirements do not end with the issuance of a certificate of occupancy.
-For example, the IGCC mandates post occupancy re-commissioning and repair of HVAC and lighting and electrical systems 18-24 months after a certificate of occupancy is issued.
-The IGCC also contains elective provisions for the annual calculation and reporting of zEPI, energy demand and $\rm CO_2$ emissions.
-Such commissioning and reporting requirements and electives are intended to address another common critique of green building rating systems-that they rely too heavily upon designs, specifications and models and not upon actual performance.
+Section 903 of the IGCC includes extensive commissioning requirements to verify and document that each building and system is performing as designed, regardless of whether it is designed using the prescriptive-based or performance-based compliance path.
+The IGCC's commissioning requirements extend well beyond the energy realm and include requirements related to site, materials and water, as well as the building's thermal envelope.
+The IGCC's commissioning requirements do not end with the issuance of a certificate of occupancy.
+For example, the IGCC mandates post-occupancy re-commissioning and repair of HVAC and lighting and electrical systems 18-24 months after a certificate of occupancy is issued.
+The IGCC also contains elective provisions for the annual calculation and reporting of zEPI, energy demand and CO2 emissions.
+Such commissioning and reporting requirements and electives are intended to address another common critique of green building rating systems-that is, they rely too heavily upon designs, specifications and models, and not upon actual performance.
 Even more significantly, a jurisdiction can elect to require periodic reports confirming that a building is being maintained and operated at the level of performance required by the approved documents.
 Moreover, the IGCC provides municipalities with an option for inspecting and enforcing the IGCC after occupancy.

 If elected, Appendix D makes it "unlawful for an owner or owner's designated agent to be in conflict with, or in violation of, any of the provisions of this code."
-Adoption of Appendix D means that a violation notice could be issued no matter how far into the future a deviation from the IGCC may occur.
-A conflict or violation could occur if, for example, a building's energy use increases as a result of an increase in the building's hours of operation due to a change in tenants.
-Accordingly, stakeholders should take long term compliance costs into consideration-including due diligence, budgeting and profitability analyses-when making plans to develop, own, purchase or sell property.
+Adopting Appendix D means that a violation notice could be issued, no matter how far into the future a deviation from the IGCC may occur.
+A conflict or violation could occur, for example, if a building's energy use increases as a result of an increase in the building's hours of operation due to a change in tenants.
+Accordingly, stakeholders should take long-term compliance costs into consideration-including due diligence, budgeting and profitability analyses-when making plans to develop, own, purchase or sell property.